 Last post, we introduced Ti Parts Workshop's extensive assortment of weight-saving parts for Brompton folding bikes.
 TPW is about more than that, though.
 Titanium nuts and bolts and other mostly hidden parts aren't super exciting to everybody, after all.

 Back when Brompton introduced their Superlight offering in 2004, part of the package was a titanium seatpost.
-A Brompton's tall, strong, broad chromed steel post being heavy, this swap saved more weight than any other single part.
-Moreover, the ti posts flexed more than steel, adding a large measure of vertical compliance over and above the rear suspension.
-Unlike the rear suspension that can rob power from pedaling in compression (boing boing boing), the ti post has zero interaction with the drivetrain, so isn't prone to bounciness.
-Finally, the titanium's rougher finish than chromed steel made these posts less prone to the slippage that troubles some Brompton owners.
+This swap saved more weight than any other single part.
+Moreover, the ti posts flexed more than steel, adding vertical compliance over and above the rear suspension.
+Unlike the standard (soft) rear suspension that can rob power from pedaling in compression (boing boing boing), the ti post has zero interaction with the drivetrain.
+Finally, the titanium's rougher finish than chromed steel made these posts less prone to slippage.

-Citing supply problems (rebel-occupied Ukraine!) and some incidence of scary crotch-pokey failure, Brompton stopped offering these posts several years ago, significantly diluting the value proposition of the Superlight package.
+Brompton stopped offering these posts several years ago.
 Within months, prices for used ti Brompton seatposts on eBay shot up to near $500!
 With demand like that, it wasn't long before various Asian machine shops got in on the action, offering their own ti posts for Brompton.
 Word is, though, that some of these, in haste to claim lightest weight at lowest cost, are prone to failure.

 Naturally, Ti Parts Workshop offers ti posts, in both standard and extended lengths.
 They are proud to note that theirs are heavier than some others -- still saving 1/3lb over the steel -- because safety comes first, even for riders up to Brompton's warranty limit near 250lbs.
-They are also beautifully finished in several colors.
+They are also beautifully finished in several colors, bling bling.

 After fitting Ergon grips, a ti seatpost is the single best tip I've got for improving a Brompton's comfort on rougher surfaces, and it remains the most significant weight saving opportunity for a single part.

 Bromptons come with a well-engineered folding pedal on the left side, and a basic pedal on the right.
 By "well-engineered" I mean that it folds very narrowly, holds up well, and is stiffer than other folding pedals we've seen.
-It is, however, rather heavy, with a smallish platform, and its bulk prevents your foot from hugging the crank arm.
-It also exhibits a small amount of play that can progress to an audible tick: annoying.
-The bearings and plastic body of the right-side pedal are nothing special.
+It's not light though, with a smallish platform, and its bulk prevents your foot from hugging the crank arm.
+It can also exhibit a small amount of play that can progress to an audible tick.

-MKS from Japan has long offered a series of quick-release "Ezy" pedals better in most every way than Brompton stock.
+MKS from Japan has long offered a superior series of quick-release "Ezy" pedals.
 It turns out to be a lot easier to engineer a quality removable pedal than a folding one!
 Now Ti Parts Workshop offers similarly great pedals, compatible with MKS's Ezy release system, but executed in titanium instead of steel for the spindles and release mechanism.
-Buttery smooth, all-metal, and saves 6 or more ounces off the originals depending on variant: more weight saved than the seatpost swap!
+Buttery smooth, all-metal, and saves 6 or more ounces off the originals depending on variant: even more weight saved than the seatpost swap!

 We stock also a rear-axle-mounted holder so no need to pocket the released pedal.
 Me?
 I will continue to pocket the pedal when I leave the bike locked outside, as a soft security measure.
 I reason a thief may think twice about stealing an un-rideable bike.